-Finally, the stochasticity of multiobjective EAs is another issue that has to be addressed.
-Multiple optimization runs require the application of statistical tests, and in principle there are two ways to incorporate these tests in a comparison method: the statistical testing procedure can be included in the indicator functions or in the Boolean function.
-Knowles and Corne's approach [11] belongs to the first category, while Van Veldhuizen and Lamont's study [22] is an example for the second category.
-The attainment function method proposed by Grunert da Fonseca, Fonseca, and Hall [8] can be expressed in terms of an infinite number of indicators and therefore falls in the second category.
-However, in contrast to [22] and [11] this method is able to detect whether an approximation set is better than another.
-To investigate in more depth how all these approaches are related to each other is the subject of ongoing research.
+An important issue, which has not been addressed in this paper, is the stochasticity of multiobjective EAs.
+Multiple optimization runs require the application of statistical tests, and in principle there are two ways to incorporate these tests in a comparison method: the statistical testing procedure can be included in the indicator functions or in the interpretation function.
+Knowles and Corne's approach [16] belongs to the first category, while Van Veldhuizen and Lamont's study [2] is an example for the second category.
+The attainment function method proposed by Grunert da Fonseca et al. [9] can be expressed in terms of an infinite number of indicators and therefore falls in the second category.
+However, in contrast to [2] and [16], this method is able to detect whether an approximation set is better than another.
+Investigating, in more depth, how all of these approaches are related to each other is the subject of ongoing research.